 Within the borders of Finland, your next adventure awaits.
 This Northern European destination is a Nordic country that shares borders with Norway, Sweden, and Russia.

-But while the far northern location makes Finland extremely cold in the winter, temperatures do warm up in the summertime, which makes the country a popular destination all year round.
-In Finland you can explore pristine forests, peruse the numerous lakes, and even try to catch a rare glimpse of the Northern Lights.
+While the far northern location makes Finland extremely cold in the winter, temperatures do warm up in the summertime, making the country a popular destination all year round.
+In Finland, you can explore pristine forests, peruse the numerous lakes, and even try to catch a rare glimpse of the Northern Lights.

 Tervetuloa – Welcome to Finland